 When to Apply

 Applications for 2022 will be available on March 1, 2022.
 If you would like to be notified when applications are available or have any questions about the application process, contact: Erika Johnson, Master Gardener Program Coordinator; 564-397-5738 or Erika.email@example.com.

 Trainees should have at least some previous computer experience and feel comfortable navigating the Internet and using email.
 They also need access to a computer for extended periods.

-After completion of training program volunteers are known as “Interns”.
-During the first calendar year, Interns serve a total of at least 50 volunteer hours, including at least 20 hours in the Extension office Answer Clinic helping to answer gardening questions from the public.
-The other 30 hours are in an outreach setting or other approved activity, as listed below.
-In the following years, “Veterans” serve a total of at least 35 volunteer hours, including at least 10 hours of continuing education, and another 20 hours in an outreach setting or other approved activity, which include:
+After completion of training program volunteers are known as “interns”.
+During the first calendar year, interns serve at least 50 volunteer hours.
+Projects include answer clinic, community outreach, community presentations, and many other options.
+In the following years, “Veterans” serve a total of at least 35 volunteer hours, including at least 10 hours of continuing education, and another 25 hours of service.

 Years of Service